Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: PIMC results for He

+Finally, we show in Fig.~\ref{fig:ene_he3} and Table~\ref{tab:tab_ene} the results for the energy per particle obtained by extrapolation of the fitting function in Eq.~(\ref{eq:csi_exp_mine_linear}).
+We also report an estimate of the uncertainty of our results, coming from the uncertainty in the location of the solution of $\xi_E(T) = -1$.
+This contribution to the uncertainty is larger in the fully polarized case than in the unpolarized one, as in the independent-particle model (see Fig.~\ref{fig:e_reconstr} above) and has been estimated by varying the $T_\mathrm{c}$ in Eq.~(\ref{eq:csi_exp_mine_linear}) by $0.2$~K and re-extrapolating.
+Specifically, this variation, denoted as $\delta T_\mathrm{c}$, represents the main source of error in determining $E(T)/N$, being larger than the uncertainties arising from the PIMC simulations and the interpolation of $E_T(\xi)$ data points at $\xi\geq 0$.
+Considering also the systematic uncertainty estimated from the independent-particle model in the finite size case, that is the contribution $\delta T_\mathrm{fs}$ discussed in sec.~\ref{sec:fs}, the error bar $\delta T$ shown in Fig.~\ref{fig:ene_he3} was computed as $\delta T=\sqrt{\delta T_\mathrm{c}^2+\delta T_\mathrm{fs}^2}$.

-Finally, we show in Fig.~\ref{fig:res_helium3}(e) and Table~\ref{tab:tab_ene} the results for the energy per particle obtained by extrapolation of the fitting function in Eq.~(\ref{eq:csi_exp_mine_linear}).
-The experimental results from Ref.~\onlinecite{greywall_1983} are in remarkably close agreement with our findings.
-In Fig.~\ref{fig:res_helium3}(e), we also report the energy per particle without exchange effects (Boltzmannons, that is $\xi=0$) and the results obtained using PIMC in conjunction with a fixed-node constraint:~\cite{ceperley_1992} the former strongly underestimate the fermion energies, while the latter are closed to the experimental value, but display a more scattered behavior.
+As expected from the independent particle model and from previous results,~\cite{Bouchaud87} we found that the energy of the spin-unpolarized system is lower than that of the fully polarized one by $\approx 0.2$~K. The same figure also shows the experimental results from Ref.~\onlinecite{greywall_1983}, which have been obtained by integrating the specific heat curve and then rigidly shifted by $-2.4788$~K~\cite{Bouchaud87} to match the experimental value at $T=0$.
+Our results show a fairly good agreement with experimental data considering the uncertainties of our calculation, although we notice a systematic underestimation of the energy per particle by $\approx 0.2$~K. We also report in Fig.~\ref{fig:ene_he3} the energy per particle without exchange effects (Boltzmannons, that is $\xi=0$, light-grey trinagles) and the results obtained using PIMC in conjunction with a fixed-node constraint (dark-grey squares):~\cite{ceperley_1992} the former strongly underestimate the fermion energies, while the latter are closed to the experimental value, but display a more scattered behavior.